ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Restored timecycles from consoles with improved auto exposure and fixed missing moon in some weathers
 - Restored the language switch option from consoles
-- Added bloom and depth of field to TBOGT to match the other episodes
 - Fixed glass shards lacking colors
 - Added an option to restore the auto exposure effect from consoles
 - Restored environment reflection intensity from consoles